dosht/dosht.github.io/_posts/2020-06-27-how-functional-programming-makes-working-with-kafka-so-easy.md

 ### Apache Kafka Client is not Thread-Safe

-As you saw above, the consumer is wrapped in `while(true)` block which obviously runs in a single thread.
+As you saw above, the consumer is wrapped in `while(true)` block which runs in a single thread.
 You need to handle messages in multiple threads for better utilization, but if you try to call `kafkaConsumer.poll` on a thread other than the one that it was defined at, you will get an exception.
 To solve this, we will keep calling `kafkaConsumer.poll` in the same thread and we will use another thread pool for handling messages.
-Let's see how this is really easy with cats.
+Let's see how this is easy with cats.

 ### Cats ContextShift